MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

    ms.date="05/17/2016"
    ms.author="tpalmer"/>

-# ISV Content Pack Authoring
+# Template Content Pack Authoring

->**Note:** Developing ISV content packs is currently in preview and requires initial approval through the [Microsoft Azure Certified](powerbi-developer-content-pack-overview.md/#Nomination) program to access.
+>**Note:** The Content Pack Certification Program is currently in preview and requires initial approval through the [Microsoft Azure Certified](powerbi-developer-content-pack-overview.md/#Nomination) program to access.
 If you're interested, please submit a nomination.

-Authoring an ISV content pack uses the Power BI Desktop and the PowerBI.com.
+Authoring a template content pack uses the Power BI Desktop and the PowerBI.com.
 There are four components to your content pack:

 -	Queries allow you to [connect](powerbi-desktop-connect-to-data/) and [transform](powerbi-desktop-query-overview/) the data, as well as define [parameters](https://powerbi.microsoft.com/en-us/blog/deep-dive-into-query-parameters-and-power-bi-templates/)
 -	Data model to create [relationships](powerbi-desktop-create-and-manage-relationships), [measures](powerbi-desktop-measures), and Q&A improvements